atlanmod/zoo/smm/README.md

 ## Measurements

+Measurement results are values from ordered sets.
+Such set can be nominal (eg. Poor, Fair, Good, Excellent) as long as there's an underlying order.
+A set may instead define a dimension where its values may be stated in orders of magnitude with respect to archetypal member.
+SMM allows for dimensional measurement, the magnitude is the measure's unit of measure.

+**MeasurementClass**: Represents the results of applying the associate measure to the associated measurand.
+Two measurements of the same measure, on the same measurand, can be distinguished by the associated Observation.

+**MeasurementRelationship**: Represents any relationship between two measurements.

+**EquivalentMeasurementRelationship**: Represents any relationship of equivalence between two measurements.

+**RefinementMeasurementRelationship**: Represents a relationship of refinement between two measurements.

+**DimensionalMesurement**: Class representing the results of applying a dimensional measure to an entity.
+The result is in terms of the measure's unit.

+**GradeMeasurement**: Represents the grade found by gradeMeasure.
+The base measurements share its measurand with this derived grading.

+**GradeMeasurementRelationship**: Represents a relationship between a grade measurement and a dimensional measurement.

+**RankingMeasurement**: Represents the grade found by RankingMeasure.
+Its ranking scheme mapped the ranking's underlying base measurement to the ranking's value.

+**RankingMeasurementRelationship**: Represents a relationship between a ranking measurement and a dimensional measurement.

+**CollectiveMeasurement**: This class represents the results of applying its collectiveMeasure to an entity:

+ 1. Apply the base measure to each contained element to obtain a set of base measurements.
+ 2. Apply the n-ary accumulator to the set of base measurements to obtain the measurement of the container.

+**DirectMeasurement**: Represents the measurement results found by applying the measure's specified operation directly to the measurand.

+**CountingMeasurement**: Particular subclass of DirectMeasurement which is very useful in counting.
+Its associated measure is CountingMeasure.

+**BinaryMeasurement**: Measurement associated with BinaryMeasure.

+**RatioMeasurement**: Measurement associated with RatioMeasure

+**BaseMeasurementRelationship**: Relationship between a derivedMeasurement and a base dimensional measurement.

+**BaseNMeasurementRelationship**: Relationship between a collective of measurement and a base dimensional measurement.

+**Base1MeasurementRelationship**: Relationship of hierarchy between a binary measurement and a dimensional measurement.

+**Base2MeasurementRelationship**: Relationship of hierarchy between a binary measurement and a dimensional measurement.

+**NamedMeasurement**: Represents the measurement results of applying to the Measurand measurement processes that are generally known and identifiable by name.

+**RescaledMeasurement**: Measurement results of applying the operation specified by a measure to rescale the measurement.
+The measure is a RescaledMeasure.

+**RescaledMeasurementRelationship**: Relationship of measurement rescaling between a rescaledMeasurement and a dimensionalMeasurement.

 ## Observations

+*Coming soon*

 ## Example

+*Coming soon.*

 This XCore file and the README have been created using the version 1.2 Beta specification available at https://www.omg.org/spec/SMM/About-SMM/